juliohm1978/kubernetes-helper-scripts/README.md

 kpods
 ```

-This way, handling pods from the command line should be easier when you wish to focus on one particular namespace.
+Handling pods from the command line should be much easier when you wish to focus on one particular namespace.

 ```bash
 root@node0:~# export namespace=frontend